Applications of artificial intelligence: Online and telephone customer service

 AI underlies avatars (automated online assistants) on web pages.
 It can reduce operation and training costs.
-Pypestream automated customer service for its mobile application to streamline communication with customers.
+In 2016, Pypestream automated customer service for its mobile application to streamline communication with customers.

 A Google app analyzes language and converts speech into text.
 The platform can identify angry customers through their language and respond appropriately.
-Amazon uses a chatbot for customer service that can perform tasks like checking the status of an order, cancelling orders, offering refunds and connecting the customer with a human representative.
-Generative AI (GenAI), such as ChatGPT, is increasingly used in business to automate tasks and enhance decision-making.
+Amazon uses a chatbot for customer service that can perform tasks like checking the status of an order, cancelling orders, offering refunds, and connecting the customer with a human representative.

 Hospitality

 In the hospitality industry, AI is used to reduce repetitive tasks, analyze trends, interact with guests, and predict customer needs.
-AI hotel services come in the form of a chatbot, application, virtual voice assistant and service robots.
+AI hotel services come in the form of a chatbot, application, virtual voice assistant, and service robots.

 Education

-In educational institutions, AI has been used to automate routine tasks like attendance tracking, grading and marking.
-AI tools have been used to attempt to monitor student progress and analyze learning behaviors, with the intention of facilitating interventions for students facing academic problems.
+In educational institutions, AI has been used to automate routine tasks such as attendance tracking, grading, and marking.
+AI tools have also been used to monitor student progress and analyze learning behaviors, with the goal of facilitating timely interventions for students facing academic challenges.

+As of 2025 and 2026, respectively, about 80% of high school students and nearly 60% of college students were also using AI.
+Some schools and universities proposed restrictions on students' usage due to issues with increased cheating, over-reliance on AI tools, and widening of digital inequities.

 Energy and environment

 Energy system

-The U.S. Department of Energy wrote in an April 2024 report that AI may have applications in modeling power grids, reviewing federal permits with large language models, predicting levels of renewable energy production, and improving the planning process for electrical vehicle charging networks.
-Other studies have suggested that machine learning can be used for energy consumption prediction and scheduling, e.g. to help with renewable energy intermittency management (see also: smart grid and climate change mitigation in the power grid).
+The U.S. Department of Energy wrote in an April 2024 report that AI may have applications in modeling power grids, reviewing federal permits with large language models (LLMs), predicting levels of renewable energy production, and improving the planning process for electrical vehicle charging networks.
+Other studies have suggested that machine learning can be used for energy consumption prediction and scheduling (e.g., to help with renewable energy intermittency management).